fbpx Sensory Differences - Leeds Mencap

 Childrens Choice Therapy describes a sensory circuit as:

-Sensory circuits should ideally be completed first thing in the morning any many schools now incorporate this into the daily routine for children who may have sensory differences.
-For more information about sensory circuits please see our Sensory Circuits Information sheet – hyperlink
+Sensory circuits should ideally be completed first thing in the morning and many schools now incorporate this into the daily routine for children who may have sensory differences.
+For more information about sensory circuits read Leeds MENCAP's information sheet here.

 Sensory Overload